tetsufmbio/taxontree/docs/README.md

 * **-aligner <aligner_software> Default: muscle**

 Software for sequence alignment step.
 It works on -seqFile, -blastFile, -listFile, -mfastaFile and -singleID.
-To add more aligners, see CONFIG.xml.
+To add more aligners,
+CONFIG.xml.

 * **-trimming <trimming_software> Default: trimal**